jairgarces/library-management-sql-python/README.md

 ## Overview

 This repository contains Python code for a library management system that connects to a local MySQL database.
-The application provides a Python GUI that allows users to add, delete, and retrieve data from the database, simulating a basic school library management application.
+The application provides a Python GUI that allows users to add, delete, and retrieve data via forms and reports from the database, simulating a basic school library management application.

 ---